JayOneTheSk8/icarus-wiki/README.md

 ### `AssociationsSection`

 Some pages may be associated with others. `Association`s help display these relationships.
+A section with the `title` of any of the constants in the `associationsTitlesList` will be interpreted as a `AssociationsSection`.
 Clicking on the name of the associated page directs the user to said page.

 ```typescript
 const associations: AssociationsSection = {